AlGepe/OmniSnippets_JS/docs/c2c/equationEditor2.rst

 .. _equationEditor2:

-Equation editor: Explained - Part 2
+Equation editor - Part 2
 ===================================

-We have looked at the :ref:`basics of the equation editor<equationEditor>`__ in a previous issue, so now it is the time to look a bit deeper.
+We have looked at the :ref:`basics of the equation editor<equationEditor>` in a previous issue, so now it is the time to look a bit deeper.
 In this section we will see how we can get the most out of our equations to get the most functional calculators possible.

 Ensuring multi-directional solutions: Systems of equations
 ----------------------------------------------------------